Gurrt/software-process/assignment-1/combined.md

 ## Scrum

-In Scrum requirements are expressed in Product Backlog Items and are maintained by a Product Owner who is also the sole person reposonsible for them.
+In Scrum requirements are expressed in Product Backlog Items and are maintained by a Product Owner who is also the sole person responsible for them.
 These Product Backlog Items can change any time up until the moment they become 'in sprint' and are being developed by the Development Team.
-It is during the Sprint Planning at the start of each Sprint that the Development Team descides on how to implement the Product Backlog Items requested by the Product Owner [17].
+It is during the Sprint Planning at the start of each Sprint that the Development Team decides on how to implement the Product Backlog Items requested by the Product Owner [17].
 Scrum however does not specify what the 'how' should answer in terms of quality constraints.
 Capturing the impact of the change at HealthCare.gov would have been greatly dependent of the expertise of the Development Team or Product Owner.

 Another principle of Scrum is that at the end of each Sprint the team delivers a fully tested and deployable product.
 In general, if this were the case at HealthCare.gov the performance failure would still have occurred but it would be detected within the duration of a sprint.
 The project management would than have more time to handle the problem.
 Note however, that this specific requirement change was made weeks before the final deadline so having sprints would have made no difference either.